- Sep 18 - Nov 14 2021

 This exhibition of works painted from 1997 to the present was drawn from private and state collections nationwide and was curated by Butler Gallery Director Anna O’Sullivan.

 The genre of still life painting has steadily grown in importance over the centuries, from the very first acknowledged still life – Carravagio’s painting ‘The Basket of Fruit’, c.
 1596 to Cezanne’s Apples in the nineteenth-century, to present day hyperrealism and photographic still life all the way to the formal abstractions of our own William Scott in the 1950s.

 This fundamental artistic genre has remained a staple of Smith’s practice since the start of his career providing an area of quiet reflection in his practice where the artist teases out the effects and techniques of oil painting.

-“…the genre of still life has inspired some of his most personal and speculative work, in which he tests the boundaries of his whole approach to picture-making.
-He sees his still lifes as ‘much more abstract, in a sense, than the landscapes or portraits’.’
+More, this genre has inspired some of his most personal and speculative work, in which he tests the boundaries of his whole approach to picture-making.
+He sees his still lifes as ‘much more abstract, in a sense, than the landscapes or portraits’.